Panzergrenadier Division Großdeutschland: War crimes

-During the campaign in France, Großdeutschland carried out racially motivated murders of hundreds of captured black African members of the French army, which fell into the hands of the infantry regiment.
-The soldiers of Großdeutschland murdered captured blacks on account of their race, which they believed to merit their separation from white soldiers, and then their execution.
-For example, on June 10, 1940, at least 150 captured black soldiers were separated and murdered by Großdeutschland in the Erquinvillers area.
-On 19 and 20 June 1940, the regiment's soldiers carried out a series of massacres of captured blacks in the Chasselay area, in which the regiment together with the SS division 3rd SS Panzer Division Totenkopf murdered about 100 black soldiers for racial reasons.
+During the battle of France, soldiers of the division perpetrated the summary executions of hundreds of Black prisoners of war in French service.
+These executions were racially motivated, as German troops had been conditioned by Nazi propaganda to see Black people as subhuman.
+In several instances, Black prisoners of war were separated from White ones and murdered by soldiers of the division, including on 10 June 1940, where 150 Black prisoners were massacred in Erquinvillers.
+Another mass killing committed by the division was the Chasselay massacre, where on 19 and 20 June hundreds of Black prisoners of war were murdered in Chasselay, Rhône.

 Reprisals

 The book German Army and Genocide mentions the following incident, from the invasion of Yugoslavia:

 Part of the photographic presentation for the book includes a photo where the Großdeutschland cuff title on the officer is clearly visible.
 The subject of Grossdeutschland's complicity in many subsequent war crimes in Russia and Ukraine, was the subject of the book by Omer Bartov The Eastern Front, 1941–45, German Troops, and the Barbarization of Warfare (1986, ISBN 0-312-22486-9).

 Under existing international law at the time, reprisals were permitted though the Allied nations and Nazi Germany had differing interpretations of the law.
 In postwar war crimes trials, reprisal killings were deemed to be illegal, a conclusion enshrined in international law by the United Nations.